 Steeper Learning Curve

 KVM may have a steeper learning curve for users who are new to virtualization or have limited experience with Linux.
-Understanding the concepts of virtualization, working with hypervisor configurations, and managing VMs in a command-line environment can take time and effort to grasp effectively.
+Understanding virtualisation concepts, working with hypervisor configurations, and managing VMs in a command-line environment can take time and effort to grasp effectively.

 KVM relies on hardware virtualization extensions (such as Intel VT-x or AMD-V) available in modern processors.
 While most recent processors support these extensions, older hardware or certain low-power devices might not have the necessary capabilities.
 This limitation can restrict the use of KVM on specific hardware platforms.